-For the 2019/2020 financial year a 10c per share fully franked dividend will be provided to our shareholders.
+However, for the 2020/2021 financial year, a 10c per share fully franked dividend will again be provided to our shareholders.

 During this time of difficulties, the Board will not compromise our commitment to support local organisations who do so much for our community.
-Wandin Seville Financial Services Limited has this year committed over \$25,000 to our community, and since our Community Bank branch has been operating this total is more than \$1,300,000.
+Wandin Seville Financial Services Limited has this year committed over \$61,000 to our community, and since Community Bank Wandin-Seville has been operating this total is more than \$1,400,000.

 The banking and the finance sectors continue to be extremely competitive, with tightened margin on products and aggressive marketing within the national sector.
-With the flow on effect from the Royal Commission, and the reduction in interest rates from the Reserve Bank of Australia, have impacted an already complex marketplace.
+The reduction in interest rates from the Reserve Bank of Australia have impacted an already complex marketplace.

 The Board, through our Banking staff continue to work closely with our Partner (BEN) to generate productive revenue, but the challenges are increasing.
+Branch staffing requirements are continually being reviewed to meet the changing requirements.
+Kris Carroll has come on board as Assistant Branch Manager.
+As the nature of banking evolves, the staffing structure will continue to be reviewed to meet the needs to grow the business.

-It is more important now than ever, as a shareholder you promote the values and benefits of the Community Banking Model and the benefits to the community from supporting our Community Bank Branch.
+It is more important now than ever, as a shareholder you promote the values and benefits of the Community Bank Model and the benefits to the community from supporting Community Bank Wandin-Seville.

-As a shareholder, we thank you for your ongoing support, and I put the ongoing challenge to you to take the time to help us grow your business.
-If every single one of our shareholders referred one new customer to the Wandin Seville Community Bank branch - there would be a significant growth in our business.
-And ultimately, the benefits to our community with a greater pool of funds to distribute to community groups and projects.
+As a shareholder, we thank you for your ongoing support and encourage you to actively look for opportunities to refer potential customers to the Community Bank Wandin-Seville.
+Ultimately, this will provide benefits to our community with a greater pool of funds to distribute to community groups and projects.
 Jackie Butler, our Branch Manager is ready to act on your referrals.
-Please make yourself known to Jackie and help us help your Community Bank company and our local community.
+Please make yourself known to Jackie or Kris and help us help your Community Bank company and our local community.